 The employee’s regular work schedule dictates whether weeks during the summer are counted as FML.
 FML is not counted during the summer break for teachers and other ten-month employees who are not scheduled to work.
 For 11- and 12-month employees, summer weeks count as FML if the weeks are within the regular work schedule.

-For more information on FML, see Family and Medical Leave Benefits in the HR Library.
-Additional information also can be found in the 2016 edition of The Administrator’s Guide to Managing Leaves and Absences, which is available for purchase in the TASB Store.
+For more information on FML, see Family and Medical Leave or Family and Medical Leave for College in the HR Library.
+Additional information also can be found in The Administrator’s Guide to Managing Leaves and Absences, which is available for purchase in the TASB Store.